rpnlatex v1.4.2

 Tabf File Management

 Tabf opens the File Manager popup panel.
-If your browser supports it, you can save and manage separate documents in the internal browser storage (IndexedDB).
+If your browser supports it, you can save and manage separate documents in the internal browser storage (localStorage).
 Your data persists between browser sessions, but this may not work in Private/Incognito Mode.
 Each document has a filename but there is only one level of storage - no subfolders.

-NOTE: You can use Tabs or Ctrl+s from the main screen to save the current document without opening the file manager first.
+NOTE: You can use Tabs or Ctrl s from the main screen to save the current document without opening the file manager first.

 ' Math Symbols